To settle an argument, I’m pitting the Sawyer Mini vs LifeStraw in the battle of the backpacking water filters.

 Final thoughts: Is there a Clear Winner?

-Though the Sawyer Mini outrates the LifeStraw in filtration, versatility and longevity, everyone’s needs are different.
-Both products perform wonderfully within the limits of their capabilities.
-LifeStraw’s story, of a more immediate social impact upon purchase and cheaper price might be more attractive.
+Though the Sawyer Mini outrates the LifeStraw both in terms of filtration and longevity, everyone is different in terms of needs.
+Both products consistently receive great reviews and perform well – within the limits of their capabilities.
+LifeStraw’s story, more immediate social impact upon purchase and cheaper price, might be more attractive based on your needs.
 It all depends on what you’re looking for and the trip you’re about to take.